Skip to main content

 Tip

-If you're using styled-components, you might get an error like ResizeObserver not found.
-To fix this issue, you'd need to mock ResizeObserver in jest-setup.ts as follows:
+If you're using styled-components, you might get an error such as ResizeObserver not found.
+To fix it, mock ResizeObserver in jest-setup.ts as follows:

 import '@testing-library/jest-dom';